b54-clouddevops/roboshop-shared-library/README.md

 *** When you can to access a function in a file sample, and if you're referring from somewhere, then you call it as `sample.functionName()`
 *** When you can to access a function in a file sample, and if you're referring from the same file, then you call it as `functionName()`

+### Outstanding Iteam
+** On Scripted Pipeline, we need to ensure if the artifact is there, then I don't want to prepare the artifact.
+We achieved this through declarative pipeline, while scripted pipeline turned out to be a challenge.